With Vault installed, the next step is to start a Vault server.

 Verify the server is running by running the

-If the output looks different, especially if the numbers are different or the Vault is sealed, then restart the dev server and try again.
+If the output looks different, restart the dev server and try again.
 The only reason these would ever be different is if you're running a dev server from going through this guide previously.